Master of Public Administration

 Public Management Practices

-Two elective courses or equivalent that support the student's educational, career, and professional objectives, selected with approval of the advisor.
+One elective course or equivalent that supports the student's educational, career, and professional objectives, selected with approval of the advisor.

 a

 Full-time students are required to take PA 401, PA 402, and PA 591 in their first semester and the first six courses over their first three semesters.
-PA 590 will be required in one of the last two semesters, and PA 592 in the last semester.
+PA 590 will be required in one of the last two semesters.

 In addition to the core and elective courses, students must select one of four areas of concentration: